 Jenn began her professional career in television news in Norfolk, Virginia.
 After two years as a news producer, she moved to Massachusetts to serve as an AmeriCorps VISTA for the City of Pittsfield.
 She is the Marketing Manager at Theory Wellness Inc. located in Great Barrington, MA.
 She previously worked in the marketing department of a school that serves young adults with autism and learning differences.
-She is a freelance videographer and marketing consultant, has previously served on the Artscape board, and is currently Vice President of the Berkshire Art Association.
+She is an award-winning filmmaker and has previously served on the Artscape and Berkshire Art Association boards.

 Helen was born in South Korea and immigrated to the United States at the age of four.
 She obtained her citizenship in 2001, two months after the Sept 11th attacks.
 Since then, she has been hyper aware of the rights and safety of immigrants and other marginalized groups.
 Her hope is that one day, we can embrace diverse experiences and weave them into the fabric of the American identity.
 Moving to the Berkshires in 2008 is one of the best decisions she says she’s made.
-She is a registered nurse, the Director of Special Projects for the Berkshire County District Attorney’s Office, and a Pittsfield City Councilor!
+She is a registered nurse and a Pittsfield City Councilor!

 Colin is the Administrative Coordinator for the Center for Learning in Action at Williams College, where he provides administrative, technical and logistical support, advises student volunteer groups, coordinates the college’s alternative spring break service programs, and serves on the Benefits Committee and Children’s Center Advisory Committee.
 Colin was educated in the Pittsfield Public Schools and received his BA in Entertainment Management and Production from UMASS – Amherst.
 After working in the music industry in Boston, Colin was employed by Harvard Law School as executive assistant to a faculty member, then as Events and Communications Coordinator for the Charles Hamilton Houston Institute for Race and Justice.